nilement/security-operator/malicious-cluster/README.md

-# Security Operator Project
+# Test environment

-<p>This is a project for Kubernetes security experiments.</p>
+<p>This is the test environment for the security operator.</p>

+Two variants: minikube and kind.

+Kind is easier to run but minikube provides a closer to real environment.

 <p>
 Test cluster to run experiments on